lifebow/AI-Assistant-Desktop/README.md

 3. The selected content will appear in the popup
 4. Select a **Preset Instruction** or type a custom question
 5. Click **Ask AI** or press Enter

+### Using Backup Models

+1. **Configure Backup Models** (one-time setup):
+   - Go to **Settings** → **Providers** tab
+   - Scroll to the **Backup Models** section
+   - Click **"Add Backup Model"**
+   - Select a provider from the dropdown (your current provider appears first)
+   - **Models are automatically fetched** when you select a provider
+   - Choose a model from the list, or toggle to "Custom Model" to enter any model ID manually
+   - Click **Add Model**
+   - Repeat to add multiple backup models from different providers

+2. **Try with Another Model**:
+   - After receiving any AI response, you'll see a **"Try with another model"** button below it
+   - Click the button to see your configured backup models
+   - Select any backup model from the dropdown
+   - The current response will be removed and the same query will be sent to the selected model
+   - Your default model selection remains unchanged for future queries

 ### Screen Cropping